Frequently Asked Questions

 What happens if a person has an interest in more than one joint account?

-In this case, each account holders’ interests is aggregated and then, where applicable, combined with his or her personal account and the total amount is insured up to a maximum of B$50,000.
+In this case, each account holders’ interests in all joint accounts is aggregated and the total amount is insured up to a maximum of B$50,000.
 For example, if a husband and wife have a joint account of $50,000 and the wife has a joint account with her mother of $60,000, and an individual account of $10,000, her total deposits of $65,000 would be covered up to the maximum of $50,000.
-In this case, $15,000 would not qualify for deposit insurance coverage.Back to top
+In this case, $5,000 of her joint account would not qualify for deposit insurance coverage.Back to top

 Will changing the order or the names on a joint account alter the deposit insurance coverage?